 Are there side effects?

-Serious health problems are rare with the copper IUD.
+It is rare to have serious health problems with the copper IUD.
 You may experience:

 Can anyone use a Copper IUD?